 STEP 1: Review the Timesheet Deadlines Calendar (available on the shared drive in the Human Resources folder) to view the pay period dates, timesheet deadlines and pay days for the upcoming semester.

-STEP 2: Students will track their time using the PDF timesheet during each pay period.
-After their last shift of the pay period, the student will submit their timesheet to you and you must review and electronically approve it.
+STEP 2: Students will track and submit their time using MyLeave in the CU Resources portal during each pay period.
+After their last shift of the pay period, the student will submit their timesheet and you must review and approve it in MyLeave.
+The complete list of MyLeave resources can be found here: https://www.cu.edu/employee-services/payroll/self-service/my-leave

-If you have any trouble setting up or using your e-signature to approve the time sheet, or you have questions on how to submit it, please email email@example.com.
+If you have any trouble approving the time sheet, or you have questions, please email email@example.com.

 Anticipate the amount of lead time you will need to review and approve your student’s timesheet and develop a timesheet submission and approval schedule that meets the payroll deadline.